 A shift within the service sector toward less-skilled jobs, however, offset the drop in goods-producing employment.
 Most of the recent decline in the low-skill share of rural employment is attributable to occupational shifts within industries, with the most pronounced shift in the goods sector.
 These shifts reflect a growing demand for workers engaged in high-skill activities, such as administration and research associated with corporate headquarters.
 Moreover, technological advances in the way that goods and services are produced favor workers who can perform more complex tasks and are more proficient in verbal and quantitative skills.

 Other recent evidence corroborates the picture of skill upgrading in rural America.
 ERS research on rural and urban differences in computer use and the adoption of advanced production technologies in manufacturing has found that technological skills are being upgraded at about the same rate in rural and urban establishments.
 Furthermore, educational attainment, which closely tracks skill measures, rose as quickly among rural adults as among urban adults in the 1990s.
 In some rural communities, the loss of low-skill jobs creates a hardship for workers lacking training opportunities or alternative employment.
 But the growth in expertise and skills needed for a more technologically advanced economy should benefit the rural workforce overall.
 These trends are primarily evidenced by shifts in the employment mix within industries, rather than by the employment shifts between industries that often attract the most attention.

-Employment & Education, by Tracey Farrigan, USDA, Economic Research Service, April 2021
+Employment & Education, by Austin Sanders and Tracey Farrigan, USDA, Economic Research Service, May 2022